Aslam97/react-confirm-dialog/README.md

 ## Customization

+### Custom Dialog Options

-You can customize the appearance and behavior of the confirm dialog by passing options to the `confirm` function:
+You can customize the appearance and behavior of the confirm dialog:

 ```jsx
 confirm({